pestphp/pest-plugin-browser/README.md

 ### Available Assertions
 - [assertAttribute](#assertattribute) – Ensures an element has the expected attribute and value.
+- [assertAttributeMissing](#assertattribute) – Ensures an element has the expected attribute and value.

 - [assertDontSee](#assertdontsee) – Ensures the given text is not present on the page.